Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

         &Crc = (R' - Y') / 0.9936
     \end{align*}

-Yc' is clamped to the range [0…1] and Cbc and Crc are clamped to the range [-0.5…0.5].
+Yc' is clamped to the woke range [0…1] and Cbc and Crc are clamped to the range [-0.5…0.5].
 The Yc'CbcCrc quantization is limited range.